 Marketing elasticity measures the sensitivity to changes in marketing spend.
 It measures the campaign's efficiency in generating incremental sales.
 A positive marketing elasticity indicates that an increase in marketing leads to a rise in demand.

 Shelf-space-elasticity, at last, measures the sensitivity of consumption to increases or decreases in shelf space.
-If a product is given a larger shelf space, it is extra-visible and more likely to be seen by visitors.
+If an article is given a larger shelf space, it is extra-visible and more likely to be seen by visitors.
 Offerings that receive more visibility are thought to be more successful and hence are more valuable in the eyes of consumers.

 Shelf-space-elasticity has been studied since the 1960, both with consistent and ambiguous findings.
 On average, shelf-space-elasticity is estimated between 1.17 and 1.20, depending on product, category, location, store format, … In others, if shelf allocation doubles, demand will rise by an average 17 to 20%, with stronger increase for impulse-sensitive items.
 And the elasticity is stronger when increasing than decreasing shelf-space!

-The sales lift as a result of extra-visibility and changes in physical space in a store is essential to evaluate the efficiency of point of purchase display advertising.
+The sales lift as a result of extra-visibility and changes in physical space in a store is essential to evaluate the efficiency of POP display advertising.

 The efficiency of POP display materials

-Efficiency is crucial for all marketing activities, though intangible benefits, such as brand awareness, customer relationship and education about product benefits, make measuring impacts a challenge.
+Efficiency is crucial for all marketing activities, though intangible benefits, such as brand awareness, customer relationship and education about benefits, make measuring impacts a challenge.

 Marketing professionals can use various methods to evaluate the success of their efforts, one of which is return on investment (ROI).
 By calculating ROI, marketeers measure how much more profit they contribute with the money they invest.
 A high ROI means profits compare favourably to cost.
 The concept of profit generation is important in this context.
 Return on Marketing Investment (ROMI) is not assessed by incremental sales, but by the extra profit the initiatives generate.

 Typically, ROI is used as a reference to marketing budget for ongoing and future activities.
 By understanding the impact of each campaign, marketeers can prioritize subprojects and identify the most rewarding promotion mix.